 Take Photos of Your Zero Turn Carburetor

 While you don’t have to take photos, I highly recommend it.
 There are so many small parts you are disassembling when cleaning your carburetor.
-It’s a good idea to pull out your cell phone and take a several photos before and during the tear down process.
+It’s a good idea to pull out your cell phone and take several photos before and during the tear-down process.

 You’re better off having the photos and not needing them than getting stuck during the reassembly because you can’t remember where a certain part attaches.
 Good mechanics do use photos for reference.